Empowering the next generation of sustainable leaders

 Sustainability certificate students are expected to engage in four exclusive, sponsored events:

-- A full-day immersion experience hosted off-site by leaders from different sectors
+- Full-day immersion experience hosted off-site by leaders from different sectors

-- A live case with real-time dilemmas presented by the executive team
+- Live case with real-time dilemmas presented by the executive team

-- A half-day alumni reunion, mentorship and recruiting event
+- Half-day alumni reunion, mentorship and recruiting event

 Certificate students receive the first invitations to exclusive events, including conferences, dinners, guest speakers and other networking events.
 These events are not required, but are excellent opportunities to learn and network.